 The District encourages parent and community involvement in the schools and offers various opportunities for participation in the educational process including school site councils.
-Membership on site councils is strictly voluntary and must minimally include the following representation: parents or guardians of pupils enrolled at the school who are not employed at the school (equal to the number of teachers), teachers (equal to the number of parents or guardians), noncertified employees, community members and the principal of the school.
-The responsibilities of the site council are to facilitate school improvement planning regarding agreed-upon school qualities, short-term problem solving regarding school-level issues, and staff selection.
+Membership on site councils is strictly voluntary and must minimally include the following representation: parents or guardians of pupils enrolled at the school who are not employed at the school (equal to the number of teachers), teachers (equal to the number of parents or guardians), noncertified employees, community members, students when feasible and the principal of the school.
+The responsibilities of the site council are to review achievement, attendance, discipline and social/emotional data regarding agreed-upon school goals, short-term problem solving regarding school-level issues, and staff selection.
 The councils also promote communication among stakeholders and decision-making groups and are responsible for team growth.
 Members are elected through a democratic process to serve for one- or two-year terms.
 If you are interested in serving on your school's site council, contact your school office.
 School site councils are formed in accordance with A.R.S.
 (Arizona Revised Statutes) 15-351 -15-352.